sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * FRISBEE purpose

 There is now a reason for the frisbee to exist, apart from being a death trap.
+If it can saw your head off, how about we use it to saw the monster's head off when it's helpless?
+Adding one step between kill monster and collect blood gives the frisbee a sensible purpose.
+I've given it a LOOK description to assist with hinting.

 * YOYO purpose

 There is now a reason for the yoyo to exist.
+Since it's establish that it can hit you in the eye, how about we turn that into a hint to hit something else in the eye?
+The monster encounter already has several steps, so we'll add it to the mother encounter.
+If you don't blind her first, she can dodge your sword attack.

 * HORN breaks off hat